James Dolan (rancher): Early life and Murphy association

-Dolan was born in Loughrea, County Galway, Ireland and moved to the United States at the age of five with his family.
+Dolan was born in Loughrea, County Galway, Ireland, and moved to the United States at the age of five with his family.
 He served in the Union Army from 1863 until the Civil War's end, after which he moved to Lincoln County, New Mexico.
-He worked as a clerk for Lawrence Murphy, and by 1874 the two men were business partners in a mercantile and banking operation.
+He worked as a clerk for Lawrence Murphy, and, by 1874, the two men were business partners in a mercantile and banking operation.
 The venture was highly successful and profitable, particularly since there was no competition.

-In May 1873, Dolan attempted to shoot US Cavalry Captain James Randlett at Fort Stanton, resulting in "L. G. Murphy & Co." being evicted from the fort.
+In May 1873, Dolan attempted to shoot Captain James Randlett of the US Cavalry at Fort Stanton, resulting in "L. G. Murphy & Co." being evicted from the fort.
 On May 9, 1877, Dolan killed Hicripario Jaramillo, claiming that the latter had charged him with a knife.
 George Peppin, a recent friend, later married Jaramillo's widow.

 It would be the only killing he would personally commit, preferring thereafter to hire others to commit acts of violence under his direction.
 By this time, however, Dolan had become close friends with Sheriff William J. Brady, with whom he had a close alliance.
-Because of the lack of competition, the Murphy-Dolan businesses charged high prices for their goods, making them hated by local farmers and ranchers.
+Because of the lack of competition, the Murphy-Dolan businesses charged high prices for their goods, which led to hatred from local farmers and ranchers.

-To counter this, in 1876 John Tunstall, a middle class businessman from London, and Alexander McSween, a Presbyterian lawyer from Canada, opened a competing business, with the support of cattle baron John Chisum.
+To counter this, in 1876 John Tunstall, a middle class businessman from London, and Alexander McSween, a Presbyterian lawyer from Canada, opened a competing business, with the support of John Chisum, a cattle baron.
 The general store and bank, called "J. H. Tunstall & Co", was located near to the Murphy-Dolan businesses, in Lincoln, New Mexico, and enraged Dolan.
 In letters to his family in London, Tunstall said that he intended to not only unseat Murphy and Dolan, but also to build the same kind of business monopoly that they had once enjoyed.
 Tunstall also wrote that his intention was to become so powerful that half of every dollar earned by anyone in Lincoln County would find its way into his pocket.

 Dolan challenged Tunstall to a gunfight, but the latter refused, as he preferred to let others do the killing for him.

 Preparing for war, Dolan hired members of the Seven Rivers Warriors, the Jesse Evans Gang and the John Kinney Gang.

 In response, Tunstall and McSween formed a gang of their own called the Lincoln County Regulators.
 The ranks included Richard "Dick" Brewer, Charlie Bowdre, Billy the Kid, Doc Scurlock, George Coe and Frank Coe.